-The Australian State of New South Wales has voted to legalise an extreme abortion bill that will permit terminations up to 22 weeks into a women’s pregnancy without any kind of restriction and allow abortion up until birth with the consent of two doctors.
+The Australian state of New South Wales has voted in favour of an extreme abortion bill that will permit terminations up to 22 weeks gestation without any kind of restriction and up to birth with the consent of two doctors.

 There was applause in the New South Wales Legislative Assembly as the Abortion Law Reform Act passed 26-14 in the state’s lower house, on Thursday, after 70 hours of debate in both houses.